 After the Marine Corps, I was attending Anne Arundel Community College and working in the concrete construction industry.
 After a few years in the concrete business, I started my own construction business in 1987 called James J. Moran Construction.
 In 1991, I devoted all of my time to the decorative concrete business and changed the name of my company to Increte of Maryland Inc., where I am currently the president.
 I started another business in 2007 called Mid-Atlantic Pigments LLC, which supplies color used in concrete construction.

 My dream was always to move to Queen Anne’s County, where I would come for the outdoors to crab, fish and hunt.
-That dream came true in 2004 when I completed the construction of my home in Queenstown, where I live with my beautiful wife Marybeth of 27 years, my children, Ashley 26, Kevin 23, and Michael 21.
+That dream came true in 2004 when I completed the construction of my home in Queenstown, where I live with my beautiful wife Marybeth, my children, Ashley, Kevin, and Michael.
 I have served on the Task Force for Government Sustainability, the Economic Development Committee, and was the Vice Chairman of the Planning Commission before being appointed to County Commissioner.